guilherme-borba/basic-calculator/README.md

-# basic-calculator
+# Basic calculator.
-Test calculator only sum.
+Simple calculator, using object orientation, repetition and sum.